jemberton/jemberton.github.io/public/p/test.md

 *italic text*

-This sentence has both **bold** and *italic* text in it.
+This sentence has both **bold,** and *italic* text in it.
 This sentence has a single ***bold italic*** text entry.

 This sentence has an asterisk *in it, but never has a closing mark.
 Until now ...* there is a closing mark.

+Here is a line with complex italic text *this should all be italic, if things are working correctly* and it is likely they will not due to the current regex expression

-> This is a blockquote that contains **bold**, *italic*, ***bold italic***, and regular text!
+> This is a blockquote that contains **bold**, *italic*, ***bold italic,*** and regular text!
 How much text is needed to break into a new line?
 I suppose that really varies as it will be greatly affected by the window size.
 Is this enough text to break on the current viewable window size?
 What about text that spans multiple lines?
 We need this to push the SVG icon into an uncomfortable position to make sure it stays at the top of the element vs centering.

 1. Ordered List Item 1
 2. Ordered List Item 2